assencess/scrap_rabota_ua/README.md

   1. Jobs name.
 For example "python" or "java"
   2. First page.
 This mean that you can start parse not only from first page.
   3. Last page.
 This mean that you can parse few or more pages.
+Also, you can only edit scrap_constants.py and then run "python3 ./rabota_ua.py" from direcotory where is placed scrap_rabota_ua
 Other stuff you can find in source code.
 Thanks for visiting.